-- A unit designed for 1 person.
-In an individual (monoplace) unit, you lie down on a table that slides into a clear plastic chamber.
+- A unit designed for one person.
+In an individual unit, you lie down on a table that slides into a clear plastic chamber.
 This is known as a monoplace unit.

 - A room designed to accommodate several people.
-In a multiperson hyperbaric oxygen room — which usually looks like a large hospital room — you may sit or lie down.
+A multiperson hyperbaric oxygen room usually looks like a large hospital room.
+You may sit or lie down during treatment.
 You may receive oxygen through a mask over your face or a lightweight, clear hood placed over your head.

-During therapy, the air pressure in the room is about two to three times the normal air pressure.
+During therapy, the air pressure in the room is about 2 to 3 times higher than normal air pressure.
 The increased air pressure will create a temporary feeling of fullness in your ears.
 This is similar to what you might feel in an airplane or at a high elevation.
 You can relieve that feeling by yawning or swallowing.

 For most conditions, hyperbaric oxygen therapy lasts approximately two hours.
 Members of your health care team will monitor you and the therapy unit throughout your treatment.

 After hyperbaric oxygen therapy

 You may feel somewhat tired or hungry following your treatment.
-This doesn't limit normal activities.
+Hyperbaric oxygen therapy doesn't limit activities.

-To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a comprehensive treatment plan provided with other therapies and drugs that are designed to fit your individual needs.
+To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a broad treatment plan.
+This plan may include other therapies and medicines that are designed to fit your unique needs.